Proven-Paradox/shaper-system/Handbook.md

 Targets: Self
 Trigger: The enemy successfully hits with an Ability with a Result of 2 or less.
 Cost: None
-Effect: Negate the Ability that triggered this counter.
+Effect: Negate the Ability that triggered this Counter.
 Description: A last minute reaction that allows one to just barely dodge an incoming attack.

 > This generally would not prevent much HP damage, but this can be particularly useful against Abilities that leave lingering effects, such as Curses.